 Box office

 The film ranked 15th on its opening weekend and earned $1.5 million from a total of 1,427 theaters.[48]
 The film also ranked 7th among G-rated movies in 1995.
 Its total domestic gross was $11,348,324.[47]
-Despite being a disappointment at the box-office, it was much more successful in terms of video sales.
+Despite being a box office failure, it was much more successful in terms of video sales.
 These strong video sales led to the release of two direct-to-video sequels: Balto II: Wolf Quest and Balto III: Wings of Change being created, though neither sequel received as strong a reception as the original film.

 Critical reception